Blog-Reference and Blog-Reference on May 22

 In other words: “Formal axiomatic systems must be interpreted in some domain ... to become an empirical science.”
 (Boylan et al.)

 What is the domain of economics?
 The accustomed definition is: “Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses.”
 (Robbins)

-Related 'Getting out of the economics swamp' and 'Make econ true' and 'Economics’ lack of scientific legitimacy' and for the bigger methodological picture see cross-references Math/Mathiness
+Related 'Getting out of the economics swamp' and 'Make econ true' and 'Economics’ lack of scientific legitimacy' and 'The canonical macroeconomic model'.
+For details of the big picture see cross-references Math/Mathiness

 You say: “The statement that ‘The economic system is something objective that follows its own structural laws’ is only true if you can show what those laws are and that the system actually follows them.”

 The elementary structural law of economics is shown on Wikimedia.#1 It consists of measurable variables.
 From this First Economic Law follows the macroeconomic Profit Law#2, the macroeconomic Law of Supply and Demand #3 and, after progressive differentiation, the Employment Law, which is readily testable.#4

 #1 Wikimedia AXEC06 First Economic Law